-Health Effects: Studies in Europe indicate disturbed DC magnetic fields in the sleeping place confuses the body and can cause insomnia, chronic fatigue, and other sleep related problems.
+Studies in Europe indicate disturbed DC magnetic fields in the sleeping place confuses the body and can cause insomnia, chronic fatigue, and other sleep-related problems.
 DC fields have been shown to influence enzyme activity, oxygen usage, and the growth rate of cancer cells.
-Some people wearing glasses with a magnetized frames have been reported to have strong headaches.
+Some people wearing glasses with magnetized frames have been reported to have strong headaches.
 Some types of stereo headphones use magnets for the speaker and also have caused headaches.
 Studies show sleeping with your head to the north optimizes red blood cell production and yields optimal deepness of sleep.

 Fresh, rural outdoor air contains 1000-3000 small charged gas particles per square centimeter.
 They are called small ions.
 There normally are 5 positive to 4 negative ions.

-This is the environment that our bodies evolved in.
+This is the environment that our bodies evolved.
 Our body likes the air this way.
 When the number of ions decreases or the ratio of + to – is altered our body will feel it.
-Think about how people feel just prior to a thunder storm breaking.
+Think about how people feel just prior to a thunderstorm breaking.
 People feel nervous, irritable, and ill-at-ease.
 When the storm breaks everyone feels great.
-Just before the storm the air has excess positive ions.
-After the storm breaks the air ionization is restored to it natural ratio.
-Similarly when the hot, dry Santa Anna winds blow in Southern California or the Froehn blows in Germany people feel the same way and violent behavior increases.
+Just before the storm, the air has excess positive ions.
+After the storm breaks the air ionization is restored to its natural ratio.
+Similarly when the hot, dry Santa Anna winds blow in Southern California or the Froehn blows in Germany people feel the same way, and violent behavior increases.
 These winds blow an abundance of positive ions.

 Electrostatic fields or static electricity is stored in non-conducting materials.
 This is evident when you walk across a carpet and touch a metal object.
 The snap you hear and the zap you feel is the electricity discharging For a spark to jump from your finger to the metal, your body has to build up thousands of volts.